 Hide predictive text.
-Pull down QuickType suggestions.
-Pull them back up when you want them to reappear.
+Pull down the suggested words.
+Drag the bar up when you want to see the suggestions again.

 Turn off predictive text.
-Touch and hold 😀 or 🌐, then slide to Predictive.
+Touch and hold or , then slide to Predictive.

-If you turn off QuickType, iPhone may still correct misspellings and anticipate your next word.
-Accept a suggestion by entering a space or punctuation, or by tapping return.
-To reject a suggestion, tap the "x."
-If you reject the same suggestion a few times, iPhone stops suggesting it.
+If you turn off predictive text, iPad may still try to suggest corrections for misspelled words.
+Accept a correction by entering a space or punctuation, or by tapping return.
+To reject a correction, tap the "x."
+If you reject the same suggestion a few times, iPad stops suggesting it.

 Set options for typing or add keyboards.
 Go to Settings > General > Keyboard.